gbgar/Wordlint/README.md

-wordlint 0.1.0.2: a plaintext redundancy linter written in Haskell
+wordlint 0.2.0.0: a plaintext redundancy linter written in Haskell

 #Description

 Wordlint locates matching pairs of words repeated within a user-defined distance.
-Text may be linted by distance between words (that is, by word count), by line count, or by percentage of the total words in the file.
+Text may be linted by distance between words (that is, by word count), by line count, and/or by percentage of the total words in the file.
+Multiple lint types may be specified at one time.
 The user may also choose a minimum word length for matches.

 Filters are available to remove punctuation, capitalization, and/or a user-defined list of words from the list of potential matches.